Near Little Rock in Dillon County, South Carolina — The American South (South Atlantic)

 Erected 1975 by Dillon County Historic Preservation Commission.
 (Marker Number 17-5.)

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Pine Hill A.M.E.
-Church / Pine Hill Rosenwald School (approx. 2.3 miles away); Joel Allen House (approx. 3.9 miles away); Blenheim Mineral Springs (approx. 4.6 miles away); Saint Paul Methodist Church (approx. 5.7 miles away); Catfish Creek Baptist Church James W. Dillon House Museum (approx. 7.4 miles away); Brownsville Baptist Church (approx. 7.4 miles away); Barnabas Kelet Henagan Home Site (approx. 7Ĺ miles away).
+Church / Pine Hill Rosenwald School (approx. 2.3 miles away); Joel Allen House (approx. 3.9 miles away); Blenheim Mineral Springs (approx. 4.6 miles away); Saint Paul Methodist Church Catfish Creek Baptist Church (approx. 7.1 miles away); James W. Dillon House Museum (approx. 7.4 miles away); Brownsville Baptist Church (approx. 7.4 miles away); Barnabas Kelet Henagan Home Site (approx. 7½ miles away).

 “Religion: Reverend James A. Cousar, son of a Presbyterian minister, served as the clerk of the Harmony Presbytery of South Carolina, in the Pee Dee area.
-Reverend Cousar studied at Oglethorpe University and graduated from the Columbia Theological Seminary.
-He was licensed (Submitted on April 11, 2009.)
+Reverend Cousar studied at Oglethorpe University and graduated from the (Submitted on April 11, 2009.)

 Categories. • Notable Buildings •